OctopusDeploy/blog/blog/2024-04/inline-execution-containers/index.md

 ### Inline Dockerfile

-With the inline Dockerfile option, you can define the container's build instructions directly within the step.
+With the inline Dockerfile option, you can define the container's build instructions within the step.

 ![Execution Container from Inline Dockerfile](execution-container-from-inline-dockerfile.png "width=500")

-This approach offers simplicity and immediacy, as you can quickly specify the required dependencies and configuration settings without switching between different files or repositories.
+This approach offers simplicity and immediacy, as you can specify the required dependencies and configuration settings without switching between different container images or repositories.

-It's particularly useful for smaller projects or scenarios where the Dockerfile is relatively straightforward.
+It's particularly useful for smaller projects or scenarios where the Dockerfile is simple.

 ### URL to Git Repository

-Alternatively, you can opt to provide a URL to a Git repository containing the Dockerfile and associated resources.
+This option allows you to provide a URL to a Git repository containing the Dockerfile and associated resources.

 ![Execution Container from Git URL](execution-container-from-git-url.png "width=500")